 Once we finished cutting the first strip into two, we finished cutting the second strip (the purple strip) in half, lengthwise,

 Voila!
 We had two interlocking Möbius strip hearts!

 More about the Möbius Strip

 The Möbius strip is named after mathematician August Ferdinand Möbius, who came up with the idea in 1858.

 Interestingly, German mathematician Johann Benedict Listing developed the same idea a few months earlier but the strip was named after Möbius.

-Like mentioned earlier, the Möbius strip is famous because it only has one side and edge.
+As mentioned earlier, the Möbius strip is famous because it only has one side and edge.
 The original paper strip had 2 sides.
-Mathematicians call that “orientable”.
-The Möbius strip, with its half twist, is considered “non-orientable”.
+Mathematicians call that “orientable.”
+The Möbius strip, with its half twist, is considered “non-orientable.”